-If you are here in the United States as an F-1 student, it is important to understand when you need to request an extension of your status, and how to do so.
+If you are studying at a school, college, or university in the United States on an F-1 visa, it is important to understand when you need to request an extension of your status, and how to do so.

-Unlike most nonimmigrants (people in the U.S. on temporary visas), you will not have an expiration date on your I-94 that tells you when your status expires.
-F-1 students are admitted for “D/S”, which stands for “duration of status.”
-Duration of status generally means that you are allowed to remain in the United States in F-1 status for the period of time it takes you to complete your academic program.
+Unlike most nonimmigrants (people in the U.S. on temporary visas), you will not have an expiration date on your I-94 (a document created for foreign entrants by Customs and Border Protection).
+F-1 students are admitted for "D/S," which stands for "duration of status."
+That basically means you are allowed to remain in the United States in F-1 status for the period of time it takes you to complete your academic program.

-Some F-1 students make the mistake of assuming that the expiration date on the F-1 visa stamp is the end date for their status.
+Some F-1 students make the mistake of assuming that the expiration date on the F-1 visa stamp is the end date for their lawful status in the United States.
 This is not true.
 The visa stamp is an entry document that allows you to enter the country in F-1 status.
 When the visa stamp expires, your status in the United States is not affected.
 You will just have to apply for a new F-1 visa stamp when you travel outside the country, for reentry purposes.

 The date you do need to know for extending your F-1 status is the program end date on the I-20 form you received from your academic institution.
 You are not allowed to be enrolled in your academic program as an F-1 student beyond that date.